illinois-cs241/assignment-docs/mapreduce.md

   * `reducer_sum`
   * `reducer_pi`

-These each be used anywhere we specify `my_reducer` in these docs. **Note**: using the `pi` mapper or reducer with a different mapper or reducer will give you output that does not make sense.
+These each be used anywhere we specify `my_reducer` in these docs.

 For example, if you wanted to count the occurrences of each word in Alice in Wonderland, you can run and of the following

-    ./mapreduce data/alice.txt test.out ./mapper_wordcount ./reducer_sum 4
+`./mr1 data/alice.txt test.out ./mapper_wordcount ./reducer_sum 4`

 ### Record Setting Pi Code
 As well as the simple mapper/reducer pairs, we also have also included some really cool pi computation code (see [this](http://www.karrels.org/pi/) for more info).